 In fact, I’d say the Lull does a really nice job of setting the spine in a nice, even neutral alignment.
 It lifts the hips in line with the shoulders, which prevents the lower back from sinking too far into the structure.
 Lighter weight back sleepers may enjoy this sensation, though I’d note that heavy people are likely to sink right through the bed’s gentle layers.
 These folks may want to consider something with a sturdier base of either pocketed coils or springs.
 They can find some options on our best mattress for heavy people page.
 The same goes for stomach sleepers, who will likely prefer a firmer structure that lifts their hips more in line with their shoulders.

-And in terms of cooling, the Lull does pretty well!
+In terms of cooling, the Lull performs pretty well!
 Memory foam has a slight reputation for absorbing and trapping body heat, but Lull manages to mitigate this issue by infusing its memory foam with a cooling gel.
 This makes for a breathable sleeping solution that actively dissipates body heat through the night.
-While it has motion transfer that’s practically as low as Nectar’s, it’s worth noting that there’s no extra edge support here.
-So, couples may not feel as supported as they would on the Nectar.
+While the Lull absorbs motion almost as well at the Nectar, it doesn’t include any extra edge support.
+So, couples may not feel as supported on the Lull as they would on the Nectar.

-Speaking of the Nectar, this mattress got a 7 out of 10 firmness rating on the firmness scale from me.
+Speaking of the Nectar, I ranked this mattress at a 7 out of 10 on the mattress firmness scale.
 Again, when we compare this to the industry standard of 6.5 for medium-firm, it seems like this bed is on the firmer side of things, though still softer than a true firm mattress would be.

 Honestly, I was a bit surprised by how firm the Nectar mattress felt.
 Considering that this bed is built almost entirely of memory foam, I assumed it would be super soft; however, I found that it was actually firmer than the Lull!
 My conclusion here is that different sleepers experience memory foam, well… differently.
 I’m a fairly light sleeper, so I don’t press into the material as much as a heavier sleeper might.
 For this reason, I experience a memory foam mattress as somewhat firmer than an average-sized or heavier-sized person might.